New invariants for virtual knots via spanning surfaces: Introduction

-Jaeger, the second author, and Saleur~\cite{JKS}, Sawollek~\cite{Sawollek}, and Silver and Williams~\cite{SilverWilliams} introduced an Alexander polynomial for virtual knots, which is known as the \emph{Sawollek polynomial} or the \emph{generalized Alexander polynomial}.
+Jaeger, the second author, and Saleur~\cite{JKS}, Sawollek~\cite{Sawollek}, and Silver and Williams~\cite{SilverWilliams} introduced an Alexander polynomial for virtual knots, which is known as the \emph{Sawollek polynomial} or the \emph{generalized Alexander polynomial}; see also Manturov~\cite{Manturov1, Manturov2}.
 This is not defined using Seifert surafaces, but as a Yang--Baxter state sum by the work of the second author and Radford~\cite{KauffmanRadfrord}.
 It can also be defined via a generalization of the Burau representation of the braid group, and using Alexander biquandles, which is a generalization of the knot group; see \cite{BC, Kaip}.
-These Alexander polynomials are also mirror sensitive and can obstruct a knot from being classical, but the calculation of the Sawollek polynomial is straightforward by taking a determinant associated with the diagram of the virtual knot or link.
+These Alexander polynomials are mirror sensitive and can obstruct a knot from being classical, but the calculation of the Sawollek polynomial is straightforward by taking a determinant associated with the diagram of the virtual knot or link.

 Our approach, being topological, is subject to further investigation to find new ways for its calculation.
 It remains to determine the relationship between the Sawollek polynomial and ours, and the relationship between the twin Alexander polynomial and Floer homology.
-The fact that we can define a new signature invariant also goes beyond the earlier Alexander-type polynomials.
+The fact that we define Seifert surfaces for virtual knots and associate Seifert matrices and a new signature invariant also goes beyond the earlier Alexander-type polynomials.

 An \emph{oriented knot} (respectively, \emph{link}) in a connected, compact, oriented 3-manifold $M$ is an embedded circle (respectively, a disjoint union of embedded circles) in $M$.
 A link in the three-sphere is called a \emph{classical} link.
 In this paper, a \emph{thickened surface} is $F \times [-1,1]$ for a closed, connected, and oriented surface $F$.